Home Page > Supplementary Information > Automatic Warning System

 |Fig. 2: AWS track equipment (standard strength).|

 The audible indications of AWS are a bell for the 'clear' indication and a horn for the warning indication.
-The driver presses an acknowledgement button to cancel the horn and the automatic brake application.
+The driver presses and releases an acknowledgement button to cancel the horn and the automatic brake application.
 AWS incorporated the visual indicator of the Hudd system, originally intended only for test purposes but ultimately retained as a standard feature.
 The indicator shows 'all black' when the train passes over the track equipment on the approach to a signal.
 If the signal is showing 'clear', the indicator remains 'all black'.
-If the signal is showing 'caution' or 'danger', then as soon as the warning horn has been cancelled, the indicator changes to a visually striking pattern of black and yellow segments, referred to as the 'sunflower'.
+If the signal is showing 'caution' or 'danger', then as soon as the acknowledgement button is pressed, the indicator changes to a visually striking pattern of black and yellow segments, referred to as the 'sunflower'.
 This indication is a reminder to the driver that the warning has been acknowledged and that he or she has full responsibility for controlling the train.

 Like the Hudd system, AWS track equipment comprises a pair of magnets fixed centrally in the 'four-foot', but has the electro-magnet positioned immediately in advance of the permanent magnet.
 The equipment was installed a nominal 200 yards (183 metres) on approach to the signal to which it applies.
 This standard distance applied irrespective of whether the signal was an isolated semaphore distant, a distant combined with a stop signal, or a colour light signal.